GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You touch a weapon, piece of ammunition, piece of armor, or some other object.

-If it has been affected by a 1st tier spell, or a source determined to be equivalent by the narrator, the effect is supressed for this spell's duration.
+If it has been affected by a 1st tier spell, or a source determined to be equivalent by the narrator, the effect is suppressed for this spell's duration.

 If such a magic's tier would be less than half of this spell's, there is also a percentage chance that the magic is disrupted to the point that it no longer functions (though can be "repaired" by certain means).
 This is equal to this spell's tier plus the points of success on the spellcheck.